-In 2018, The Company, along with its affiliate NOW Telecom launched the "Network ng Mamamayang Pilipino," (NOW NMP) aimed at democratizing the Philippine Telecommunications business by providing broadband internet connectivity solutions across the Philippines through exclusive-distributorship agreements with local business partners.
-NOW prides itself to be a pro-Filipino company with a vision of empowering Filipino enterprises operate businesses that will shape the country's digital landscape.
+In 2018, the company, along with its affiliate Now Telecom launched the "Network ng Mamamayang Pilipino," (NOW NMP) aimed at democratizing the Philippine Telecommunications business by providing broadband internet connectivity solutions across the Philippines through distributorship agreements with local business partners.
+Now prides itself to be a pro-Filipino company with a vision of empowering Filipino enterprises operate business that will shape the country's digital landscape.